pokealarm/pokealarm/docs/configuration/events/invasion-events.rst

 =============== ==========================================================
 DTS             Description
 =============== ==========================================================
-stop_id         The stop id.
-Unique per stop. stop_name       The name of the stop. stop_image      URL to the image of the stop. type_id         The id of the grunt type. type_name       The name of the grunt type. type_emoji      Emoji for the grunt's type, or empty string if unknown. gender_id       The id of the grunt's gender. gender          Gender of the grunt, represented as a single character.
+stop_id         Stop ID, unique per stop. stop_name       Name of the stop. stop_image      URL to the image of the stop. grunt_id        Grunt ID. grunt_id_3      Grunt ID, padded to 3 digits. grunt_name      Name of the grunt (ex: Sierra, Giovanni, Male...) type_name       Name of the monster's type used by the grunt. type_emoji      Emoji for monster's type, or empty string if unknown. gender_id       ID of the grunt's gender. gender          Gender of the grunt, represented as a single character. reward_ids      List of possible rewarded monster IDs. reward_names    List of possible rewarded monsters. battle1_ids     List of possible monster IDs for the 1st battle. battle1_names   List of possible monsters for the 1st battle. battle2_ids     List of possible monster IDs for the 2nd battle. battle2_names   List of possible monsters for the 2nd battle. battle3_ids     List of possible monster IDs for the 3rd battle. battle3_names   List of possible monsters for the 3rd battle.
 =============== ==========================================================